 There is an ongoing need for legal advice to the Chairman regarding the disposition of formal agency business in accordance with the Government in Sunshine Act and the Board's enabling statute.
-Moreover, legal officers are necessary in the event that Board investigations require the use of subpoenas or appearances before courts to gain access to information or facilities in the event of an emergency.
+Moreover, legal support is necessary in the event that Board investigations require the use of subpoenas or appearances before courts to gain access to information or facilities in the event of an emergency.
 It is assumed that the courts will continue to operate during a funding hiatus.
-Finally, attorneys are needed in order to respond to lawsuits involving the Board and safety issues.
+Finally, legal support is needed in order to respond to lawsuits involving the Board and safety issues.